probcomp/Venturecxx/doc/on-log-density-of-counts.md

   (somewhat) impeding the ability to, for example, use the acceptance rate of a rejection sampler as a way to estimate the probability of the data under the model.

+Note: This decision has no effect on gradientOfLogDensityOfCounts, because the p(x_i|t) term is additive in log space and its derivative with respect to theta is zero.